phigirard/Dot_Analyzer/README.md

 ### Save Result: Spacing and Order

-If you have ticked on the checkbox `Save Spacing and Order in a table` in the “Parameters” main window (Fig. 3), the “Save Spacing & Order” main window (Fig. 17) is appearing to let the user indicating the different characteristics listed below and all these parameters are saved in a new or existed file (see Fig 18).
+If you have ticked on the checkbox `Save Spacing and Order in a table` in the “Parameters” main window (Fig. 3), the “Save Spacing & Order” main window (Fig. 17) is appearing to let the user indicating the different characteristics listed below and all these parameters are saved in a new or existed CSV file.

 1. First row: Polymer
 	* First copolymer (in the list: PS, P2VP, PDMS, PMMA) with the number of monomer (Fig. 17a at left)